dnlwrthstr/QuizMaster/README.md

 - [Developer Guidelines](.junie/guidelines.md) - Setup instructions and best practices
 - [GitHub Setup Guide](.junie/github_setup.md) - Instructions for setting up this project on GitHub
+- [Running the Application](doc/running_the_application.md) - Detailed instructions for running the application

 ## Contributing